dchakarov/dchakarov.github.io/_posts/2022-07-03-tabular-data.md

 98 rows, 5 columns
 </pre>

-We achieved some success but we have two remaining problems.
+We achieved some success, but we have two remaining problems.
 First, we still have 98 companies to sip through.
 Second, the dividend yield field is hard to read.
-We can also make the column titles nicer.
+We can also make the column titles better.
 Let's get the easy tasks out of the way first.

 ```swift
 let formatter = NumberFormatter()